The Carolina Prize

 for Writing

-[These rules and guidelines can also be downloaded as a PDF here.]
+[These rules and guidelines (unchanged from 2024) can also be downloaded as a PDF here.]

 (Past winners listed at the bottom of this page.)